JordanCWard/Elist/README.md

 The loyalty program seems to serve as another viable avenue to maintain some of the value captured in 2020's boom.
 After it's rollout in 2019, significant customer adoption did not occur until the beginning of 2021.
 Sales and order count from loyalty customers exceeded that of non-loyalty customers in 2021.
 This trend has continued through 2022 with the AOV of loyalty customers now also exceeding that of non-loyalty customers.

+Loyalty Program recommendations
+There is a cause for concern that should be noted and monitored for a set amount of time before decisions to continue or cut the program are made.

+From Sep through Dec ‘22, non-loyalty customer sales, aov and order count has surpassed the metrics of loyalty customers.
+This is the first time since Dec ‘20 order count of non-loyalty customers has exceeded that of loyalty customers.
+Until these most recent micro trends, there has been evidence to support the loyalty program as a key way to maintaining captured value, given DotDash's overall sales have been declining since ‘20.
+Due to this concerning recent trend in the loyalty program, DotDash should cut affiliate channel marketing efforts and focus efforts on reaching customers through the direct and email channels.
+These channels have led to the most signups and have a significant signup rate:

+Direct Marketing Channel: 40% signup rate | 23.5K signups
+Email Marketing Channel: 59% signup rate | 8K signups

+Should we keep using the loyalty program?

+- **Findings:** During 2019 and 2020, loyalty program customers made fewer purchases than non-loyalty program customers, and their purchases were less expensive than non-loyalty customers.
+However, in more recent years (2021-2022), loyalty customers not only made more purchases than non-loyalty customers, but also purchased about $30 more on average in 2022.
+- **Recommendation:** Considering the fact that in recent years, loyalty customers are not only making more purchases but also more expensive purchases than non-loyalty customers, we would recommend continuing with the loyalty program.

 #### Marketing Channels

 <img width="500" alt="Marketing Channels" src="https://github.com/user-attachments/assets/29e9d65c-0c5b-49b1-ab13-c7c04253750a">